inferno986return/IT-technician-book/bookplan.md

 * Common protocols: FTP, SFTP, FTPS, SMB, NFS, Bittorrent
 * Centralised vs peer-to-peer (P2P) filesharing
+* SMB/CIFS (and Samba)
 * NTFS permissions
 * POSIX permissions
 * File servers
 * NAS and SAN
 * RAID

+## Virtualisation

+## Installing Microsoft Windows

+* Common protocols: TFTP
+* Windows 10 and 11 editions - such as Home, Pro, Enterprise (KMS), Education (as well as end of life)
+* Windows Server 2016 and 2019 editions - such as Essentials, Standard, Datacenter (as well as end of life)
+* Minimum and recommended requirements
+* Types of installation: zero-touch
+* PXE
+* Creating Windows images - WIM files, dism...

+## Introduction to Active Directory

+* What is Active Directory?
+* What is a domain controller?
+* Active Directory suite - MMC snap-ins such as AD:CS, AD:UC, AD:SS, AD:DT, AD:AA...
+* Maintenance tools -
+* FSMO roles and the DRIPS pneumonic
+* Client Access Licenses (CALs)

 ## Troubleshooting Microsoft Windows